s34s0n/multiarch/avr/docs/readme.md

 # AVR Architecture Overview
-The AVR architecture is a modified Harvard architecture 8-bit RISC architecture.
+The AVR architecture is a modified Harvard architecture.
+Were looking into the 8-bit RISC avr architecture.
+This architecture is mainly used in microcontrollers.
 ## Registers
 There are a total of 31 registers in AVR `r1-r31` and from there registers the registers `r26-r31` are 16-bit address pointers for indirect addressing.
 The three indirect address registers X, Y, and Z are defined as described in the figure.
 - `r1-r25` general purpose 8-bit registers